GauravPandeyLab/eipy/docs/source/getting_started.rst

 ------------

 As usual it is recommended to set up a virtual environment prior to installation.
-To use eipy, first install it using pip:
+You can install ensemble-integration with pip:

 .. code-block:: console